 As an authorized representative of Seller, I state that the above statements are true and correct.
 This attestation may serve as a bill of sale to confirm, in accordance with the Transaction Confirmation, the transfer from Seller to Buyer all of Seller’s right, title and interest in and to the RECs as set forth above.

-Date:
+Signature: Date:

-Name: [notarize if required]
+Printed Name: [notarize if required]

 This attestation may be disclosed by Seller and Buyer to others, including the RPS program administrator or any other authority having jurisdiction over Buyer with respect to Buyer’s obligation to obtain RECs, to substantiate and verify the accuracy of the parties’ compliance, advertising and public claims.